 - Caprock integrity

-An accurate illustration of the temperature and acoustic responses of flow along a wellbore.
+An accurate illustration of the temperature response of flow along a wellbore.